Undyne: Concept and creation

-Undyne was created by Toby Fox for the video game Undertale, and was also designed by others involved, such as Temmie Chang.
-According to initial concept designs, Undyne was originally meant to look more fish-like.
-Other early concept designs created by Temmie were meant to look like an Axem Ranger's head from Super Mario RPG per Fox's vision.
-Undyne is a lesbian monster who serves as the captain of the Royal Guard of the Underground under its king, Asgore, tasked with getting a human's soul to free the monsters in the Underground.
-She is first seen in a full suit of armor, though when her helmet is removed, she is shown to be a fish woman with red hair pulled back in a ponytail, blue skin, fangs, and only one eye.
-She fights with a blue spear, and can summon energy spears as well.
+Toby Fox created the character for the video game Undertale with input from other artists such as Temmie Chang.
+In initial iterations, Undyne was meant to look more fish-like.
+Other designs created by Temmie resembled an Axem Ranger's head from Super Mario RPG per Fox's vision.
+Undyne is a lesbian monster who serves as the captain of the Royal Guard of the Underground under its king, Asgore, tasked with getting a player's soul to free the monsters there.
+She is first seen in a full suit of armor and when her helmet is removed she is shown to be a fish woman with red hair pulled back in a ponytail, blue skin, fangs, and a patch over one eye.
+She fights with a blue spear and can summon energy spears as well.
 When not in her armor, she is seen wearing a tank top and pants.

-She was difficult for Fox to decide on a final design, both in terms of appearance and characterization, with the only consistent detail being that she would be the first boss to try to kill the protagonist.
-He tried various accents and hobbies, such as fashion and singing, but was not satisfied.
-The final concept only materialized for Fox once he began writing the monologue she spoke before her boss battle with the protagonist.
-At this point, he found her natural to write.
-Her face and body were also difficult to settle on, taking a long time to pick a final design.
-Her first sprite by Temmie was deemed too much like a "normal knight" by Fox, who addressed this by tweaking her helmet.
-Other changes he made included making her waist-armor longer to avoid looking like a miniskirt and changing the lighting of the sprite to make her more intimidating.